 How do you establish paternity?

-Parents can establish paternity through marriage, a voluntary acknowledgement of paternity form filed with the Domestic Relations Section or by court order.
+Parents can establish paternity through marriage, a voluntary acknowledgment of paternity form filed with the Domestic Relations Section or by court order.

-What rights does a father have if not on birth certificate?
+What rights does a father have if not on a birth certificate?

 Can a mother refuse me paternity test?

 If paternity is not established, then potential fathers can resolve this issue through court action.
 Courts may order genetic testing to confirm paternity.

 How to establish paternity if the father is deceased?

 When the father is deceased, establishing paternity may still be beneficial for the child.
 Pennsylvania’s courts recognize these benefits, so it may be possible to establish paternity through genetic testing of either the deceased parent or living relatives.

 Can a father get a paternity test without the mother?